What Is a Photocard in K-Pop? A Beginner's Guide to POCA Culture

 A few reasons the culture runs so deep:

 - The bias system.
 Most fans have a favorite member (their bias), and pulling your bias’s card feels like winning a small lottery.
+If you’re new to that term, our bias explainer covers it.

 - Scarcity by design.
 Different album versions, retailer exclusives, and limited rounds mean some cards exist in far smaller quantities than others.